 Summer School students are housed on campus in private rooms with bathrooms, and shared living and kitchen areas.
-All villages are mixed gender, so you will have both male and female housemates.
+All houses include male and female housemates.

 Past participants report that living with five to seven other people can be challenging at times.
 Each living group is responsible for keeping their apartment clean, taking out garbage, etc. If everyone agrees at the beginning to a specific approach to keeping the apartment livable, it will be easier to hold people to it later on.
 Don't be afraid to be the one to organize the initial discussion!